jsr-io/jsr/frontend/docs/why.md

   adopted
   [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)
   as the module format of choice, superseding CommonJS.
-- **There are more JavaScript runtimes than just Node and browsers**.
-With the emergence of Deno, Bun, workerd, and other new JavaScript environments, a Node-centric package registry no longer makes sense for the entire JS ecosystem.
+- **There are more JavaScript runtimes than just Node.js and browsers**.
+With the emergence of Deno, Bun, workerd, and other new JavaScript environments, a Node.js-centric package registry no longer makes sense for the entire JS ecosystem.
 - **TypeScript has emerged as a de facto standard**.
 TypeScript, as a superset of JavaScript and test bed for the latest ECMAScript features, has emerged as